Fred Astaire: Influence on popular song

+Astaire was also mentioned by the British rock band Queen in the bridge of the song "Man on the Prowl", released on their 1984 album The Works.

 Personal life

+Marriage and family

-Astaire married 25-year-old Phyllis Potter in 1933 (formerly Phyllis Livingston Baker [1908–1954]), a Boston-born New York socialite and former wife of Eliphalet Nott Potter III (1906–1981), despite his mother's and sister's objections.
-Phyllis's death from lung cancer, at the age of 46, ended twenty-one years of marriage and left Astaire devastated.
-Astaire attempted to drop out of the film Daddy Long Legs (1955), which he was in the process of filming, offering to pay the production costs to date, but was persuaded to stay.
+In 1933, Astaire married 25-year-old Phyllis Potter (formerly Phyllis Livingston Baker [1908–1954]), a Boston-born New York socialite and former wife of Eliphalet Nott Potter III (1906–1981), despite the objections of his mother and sister.
+Phyllis's death from lung cancer at the age of 46 ended 21 years of marriage and left Astaire devastated.
+Astaire attempted to drop out of the film Daddy Long Legs (1955), offering to pay the production costs to date, but was persuaded to stay.

-In addition to Phyllis Potter's son, Eliphalet IV (known as Peter), the Astaires had two children.
-The Astaires' son, Fred Jr. (born 1936), appeared with his father in the movie Midas Run and later became a charter pilot and rancher.
-The Astaires' daughter Ava Astaire (born 1942) remains involved in promoting her father's legacy.
+In addition to Phyllis Potter's son, Eliphalet IV (known as Peter), the Astaires had two children, Fred, Jr. (1936), and Ava (1942).
+Astaire's son appeared with him in the movie Midas Run.